Sense of vision, Refractive media of the eye, Corneal reflex and Pupillary pathways

-The afferent: the impulses are relayed the bipolar cells to the ganglion cells of e retina.
+The afferent: the impulses are relayed to the bipolar cells to the ganglion cells of the retina.
 The axons of ganglion cells form the optic nerve.
 Partial crossing of the optic nerve fibers occurs at the optic chiasma, to form the optic tract (i.e. fibers coming from the nasal part of the retina cross in the chiasma to reach the optic tract of the opposite side, temporal fibers go to the optic tract of the same side).

-The center: the light reflex fibers leave the optic tract before it reaches the lateral geniculate body to relay in the pretectal nuclei of the midbrain.
+The center: the light reflex fibers leave the optic tract before it reach the lateral geniculate body to relay in the pretectal nuclei of the midbrain.
 From each pretectal nucleus, impulses pass through the tectonuclear tract to Edinger-Westphal nuclei of the oculomotor nerve on both sides (the tectonuclear tract passes near the aqueduct of Sylvius).

 The efferent: preganglionic fibers pass through both oculomotor nerves to relay in the ciliary ganglia.

 The effectors: postganglionic fibers enter the eye through the short ciliary nerves, to end in the sphincter pupillae muscles of both eyes causing constriction of both pupils (the response is miosis in both eyes).